ThomasGysemans/SearchModule/README.md

 Therefore, if the user writes "apple", only the last item will be displayed.
 However, if the user writes "framboise" or "strawberry", then the second element will be displayed.

-For more details, I invite you to look at the example provided in the `src` folder.
+For a concrete example, I invite you to look at the example provided in the `src` folder.

 ## License